Religion in Karnataka: Islam

 In coastal Karnataka in particular, Muslims form 24% of the population, the double of their overall share in the state, belonging to the Beary community which is known to be involved in trade and business, having particularly profited from the mass immigration to the Gulf from the '70s onward, owning diverse malls, hospitals, construction and educational institutions in the region.

 On the other hand, the proportion of Muslims is lower in central Karnataka.
 The main spoken language of Muslims in interior Karnataka is a dialect called dakhini, often considered to be dialect of Urdu.
-Pinjara muslims have Kannada as their mother tongue.
-At the south western coastal region i.e Dakshina Kannada, Udupi and Kodagu there is concentration of muslims who speak beary bashe(mix of malayalam and tulu), Kodava takk and Malayalam spoken by Mappila Muslims.
-Other muslim groups like Nawayath are also found in the region.
+Pinjara Muslims have Kannada as their mother tongue.
+At the south western coastal region i.e. Dakshina Kannada, Udupi and Kodagu there is concentration of Muslims who speak beary bashe(mix of malayalam and tulu), Kodava takk And Dakhini Urdu is also spoken in these regions by smaller Groups In the Cities of Mangalore,Moodabidri And Belthangady in Dakshina Kannada And Udupi District with most being spoken In Karkala and Kundapura.
+Other Muslim groups like Nawayath are also found in the region.
 There are a large number of Muslim run educational institutions in Karnataka.
 Muslims also have modestly higher levels of progress in terms of education and wealth in Karnataka (as in the rest of South India) than in states of North India, as they have more opportunities than their North Indian counterparts.